raks097/raks097.github.io/index.md

 [Image Style Transfer Using Convolutional Neural Networks](https://github.com/raks097/nn_style_transfer)

-An implementation of neural style transfer is developed to  compose images in the style of another image.
+Implementations of neural style transfer(NST) were developed to  compose images in the style of another image.
+Different versions of the NST are implemented, such as the VGG19-based single style transfer and Segmentation style transfer

 <img src="/images/NST.PNG?raw=true"/>